 Root Cause Analysis (RCA) is a deductive safety engineering method used to analyze a problem, identify its causes and the measures that could be taken to prevent it from occurring again (with this latter step, the method is extended to Root Cause Corrective Action, or RCCA).

-Originating from aeronautical engineering, this technique is applied in various fields, and it is obvious that quality-focused software development, especially the development of safety-critical products, is one area where RCA could yield major benefits.
+Originating from aeronautical engineering, this risk identification technique is applied in various fields, and it is obvious that quality-focused software development, especially the development of safety-critical products, is one area where RCA could yield major benefits.
 RCA/RCCA can be used to address and mitigate all the problems a product has, and is thus an effective quality engineering method that is mandated by various standards in several industries.

 RCA can reduce development time and cost by identifying problems early on – a goal that aligns with Agile's basic objectives.
 RCA's power lies in its ability to identify the root of the problem: rather than treating the symptoms, the deductive analysis focuses on the basic reasons of the problem, and its primary objective is to address and possibly eliminate these root causes.
 As a consequence, conducting RCA/RCCA could save you costs and time in the long run, as it drives process improvement.
 While the analysis itself can be time-consuming, the chance to mitigate or eliminate the root causes of several recurring problems / problem patterns is definitely worth the effort.

-codeBeamer's collaborative features enable teams to conduct thorough Root Cause Analysis and record the problems, root causes and corrective actions – these mitigation efforts can then be assigned as tasks and traced through to testing and release.
+codeBeamer's collaborative features enable teams to conduct thorough Root Cause Analysis and record the problems, root causes and corrective actions.
+These mitigation efforts can then be assigned as tasks and traced through to testing and release.